 JoinedOctober 12, 2022

-Isabella Yasmin Kajiwara is a Japanese-British-American community organizer and writer based in London, and co-founder of the London-based Buddhist community 'Soka Space' pop-up library.
-They work closely with the immigration justice group SOAS Detainee Support to provide support and campaign for those victimized by borders and prisons.
+Isabella Yasmin Kajiwara is a Japanese-British-American community organiser and writer based in London.
+On top of the editorial and workshop facilitation work they do for shado, they organise with the immigration justice group SOAS Detainee Support to provide support and campaign for those victimised by borders and prisons.
 They have also found a home in the London-based collective ESEA Sisters, a community group providing spaces for East and South East Asian women, trans, non-binary and genderqueer folk to heal, create and connect with one another.

 How grassroots legal education is responding to the collapse of the legal aid sector and expanding Hostile Environment by building sustainable communities of knowledge and radical solidarity at the local level.